The Cost of Randomness for Converting a Tripartite Quantum State to be Approximately Recoverable: Introduction

 In this paper, we mainly focus on cases where the initial state is pure, that is, $\rho^{ABC}=|\Psi\rangle\!\langle\Psi|$.
 The main results of this paper are as follows.
 First, we prove that $M_{A|BC}^R(\Psi)=M_{A|B}^D(\Psi)$ holds.
 Second, we prove that $M_{A|AB}^R(\Psi)=M_{A|B}^D(\Psi)$ holds as well, under an additional requirement that the error of recovery converges to zero faster than $1/n$.
 Thereby we reveal that the gap between approximate recoverability and approximate decomposability disappears in this information theoretical framework, at least in the case of pure states.
 The obtained results are applied to an analysis of distributed quantum computation in \cite{waka15_2}.

 The structure of this paper is as follows.
 In Section \ref{sec:preliminaries}, we introduce rigorous definitions of approximate recoverability and approximate decomposability, and analyze relations among these conditions.
 In Section \ref{sec:results}, we introduce the formal definitions of Markovianization in terms of recoverability and that in terms of decomposability, and describe the main results.
 In Section \ref{sec:alternative}, we introduce and analyze an extension of Markovianization into the one induced by a measurement.
-In Section \ref{sec:applications}, we briefly review applications of the results to distributed quantum computation.
 Conclusions are given in Section \ref{sec:conclusion}.
-See Appendices for proofs of the main theorems.\\
+See Appendices for proofs of the main theorems.

 {\it Notations.} We follow the notations introduced in \cite{waka15_markov_paper}.